This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 A guide for diabetics to help satisfy their sweet tooth

-It’s a myth that diabetic patients are not allowed to indulge in desserts because it spikes their glycemic levels, when actually, any carbohydrate - in this case sweets in moderation is acceptable, as long as you stick to your medication, lifestyle modifications, and regular glycemic health checks.
+It’s a myth that diabetic patients are not allowed to enjoy desserts because they spike their glycemic levels, when actually, any carbohydrate - in this case, sweets in moderation is acceptable, as long as you stick to your medication, lifestyle modifications, and regular glycemic health checks.

 Although it is wise not to consume white table sugar, there are numerous alternatives that can be divided into natural and artificial sweeteners.
-Read on to learn what kind of sweeteners you should use the next time you have those sweet cravings.
+Read on to learn what kind of sweeteners you should use the next time if you have sweet cravings(https://sandhus.com/blogs/wellness-blog/l-glutamine-help-in-sugar-craving?_pos=1&_sid=b4eca3495&_ss=r )

 Natural sweeteners that will increase blood sugar

 Although not white sugar, these ingredients are used as substitutes in many desserts, even diabetic-friendly ones.
-The basic structure of these ingredients are carbohydrates that will raise your glycemic levels.
+The basic structure of these ingredients is carbohydrates that will raise your glycemic levels.

 Honey